IKoshelev/amd-like-modules/README.md

             });
 ```

-Finally, if at least one of the above features is enabled, it is possible to resolve some of the dependencies later.
+If at least one of the above features is enabled, it is possible to resolve some of the dependencies later.
 You can activate resolution recheck for all modules that still have unresolved dependencies with each successful module load.

 ```javascript
 		window.simpleDefine.resolveNamedDependenciesInSameNamespaceBranch = true;